-The 5 best e-commerce logistics tips for Christmas
+Christmas Business 2023: The best logistics tips for your online shop

 As a logistics expert, we're here to help preparing your online shop for Christmas in the best possible way.
 We have worked out our 5 best logistics tips for you!

-- Who takes care of the IT and monitors your webshop and the daily incoming orders?
+- Who is responsible for IT and monitoring the webshop along with processing daily incoming orders?

-- How many employees are involved in sales and how many handle operations?
+- How many employees are dedicated to sales, and how many are involved in day-to-day operations?

 Depending on your product type, the organization of returns is also not to be neglected!
 Especially after Christmas, many well-intentioned gift ideas go back to the sender and sometimes cause a lot of logistical effort.
 Professional fulfillment centers can take care of these tedious processes for you, or make them much easier, so that you can better concentrate on your core business

 Fulfillment partners like LOGSTA can help you with this.